spectrocloud/librarium/docs/docs-content/clusters/edge/local-ui/cluster-management/link-hosts.md

 tags: ["edge"]
 ---

-To provision a multi-node cluster with hosts are provisioned in `airgap` installation mode, the hosts must first be able identify and securely communicate with each other.
+To create a multi-node cluster with hosts provisioned in `airgap` installation mode, the hosts must first be able identify and securely communicate with each other.
 By default, hosts that are provisioned in `airgap` installation mode are not aware of each other even if they are on the same network, and they do not have the credentials to communicate with each other securely.